pa-nic/vidu-mini/README.md

 - Page visits of every page
 - Visits by country
+- Visits overall
-- Visits for the last 10 days
+- Visits for each day of the last 10 days

+Can easily be extended by storing more information in blobs...